47th Annual JAB Maui Burn & Wound Symposium - January 25-30, 2025

 Attendee & Registration Information

 Participation is for physicians, researchers, investigators, nurses, therapists and others interested in development of techniques, drugs and devices in the study and management of wound healing, wound management, burn care and infection control.
 Registration is officially open.
-Please remember to make your hotel reservation as soon as your register to ensure you receive your preferred accommodations.
+Please remember to make your hotel reservation as soon the block is available to ensure you receive your preferred accommodations.

 Register Now